 The best German-style beers in town reside here: dunkels, zwickel lagers, Berliner weisse bocks, you name it.
 And if you hit the brewery’s location in The Grove, a popular strip west of the city, you can enjoy a pint in a traditional bierhall setting with schnitzel and currywurst.
 Hop across the street, and you can even sample a few of the brewery’s test batches at its Urban Research facility.
 For the more outdoor inclined, Urban Chestnut also has a second location in the heart of downtown with a biergarten.

 Ferguson Brewing Company

-The focus here is equal parts food and beer, and that’s a good thing.
-Wolfing down a salmon BLT while sipping the brewery’s pecan brown ale is both a satisfying, and oddly synergistic, experience.
+The focus at Ferguson Brewing Company is equal parts food and beer, and that’s a good thing.
+Wolfing down some toasted ravioli, a St. Louis staple of breaded and fried filled pasta, or a salmon BLT while sipping the brewery’s pecan brown ale is both a satisfying, and oddly synergistic, experience.
 The bar reserves a few taps alongside its flagships for seasonal offerings and featured guest brews, too.

 1320 S. Vandeventer Ave, St. Louis, MO 63110 | (314) 256-1657